cscart/docs/en/developer_guide/core/front-end/microformats.rst

 Form fields content selecting
 -----------------------------

 * ``cm-select-text`` - when clicked, the elements with the select method will be highlighted (textarea, input).
-Makes coping to buffer easier.
+Makes copying to buffer easier.

 Form reload
 -----------